 Speaking honestly, there is one thing that I hate, however.
 It is that phone call that comes to most parishes constantly on Ash Wednesday asking: “Father, what time are ashes?”

 Why the tremendous preoccupation with ashes?
 Why can’t the question be: “What time is Mass?” or “When can I receive Holy Communion?”

 What is it about ashes?

-They also remind us of our need to do penance: Repent, and believe in the Gospel.
+They also tell us of our need to do penance: Repent, and believe in the Gospel.

 It is my hope that people do not see ashes (burnt palm) as something that they “need to get,” above and beyond the desire to attend Mass and to receive Holy Communion on that day.
-That is the reason why I prefer not to have a Liturgy of the Word service with the distribution of ashes.
-Some burnt palm on the forehead (a sacramental) is significantly less important than receiving Jesus, the Bread of Life, in Holy Communion.
+That is the reason why I actually prefer not to have only a Liturgy of the Word service with the distribution of ashes.
+My thought process is this: some burnt palm on the forehead (a sacramental) is significantly less important than receiving Jesus, the Bread of Life, in Holy Communion.

-Remember that Ash Wednesday is a day of fasting (one full meal) and abstinence from eating meat.
-With Good Friday, these are the only two days that we are required by the Church to fast all year!
+Please remember that Ash Wednesday is a day of fasting (one full meal) and abstinence from eating meat.
+With Good Friday, these are the only two days that we are required by the Church to fast the entire year!

 Fr.
 Ed Namiotka